Trail Conditions Update – October 23, 2017

 Fall colours are here, and so is the snow!
-Fresh snow has fallen on most of the GDT.
+Snow has fallen on most of the GDT and is accumulating at higher elevations.
 Expect snow above 1500 metres with wet, icy and slippery trail conditions, and wet and muddy sections at lower elevations with recent rainfall or snow melt.
+Heavy boots or cleats are recommended.
 Nighttime and early morning temperatures are below freezing, so be prepared for cold temperatures and shorter days when travelling into the backcountry this fall.

 - Due to the Kenow wildfire, all trails and backcountry campgrounds in Waterton Lakes National Park and Akamina Kishinena Provincial Park remain closed.
 The GDT is closed from the International Boundary (a1) to Sage Pass (a17).
 No detour is available.

-- Mount Assiniboine Provincial Park, Banff National Park and Kootenay National Park have partial closures due to the Verdant Creek Wildfire.
-The GDT is closed from Og Lake (c11) to Sunshine Meadows (c15).
+- Due to the Verdant Creek Wildfire, the GDT is closed from Citadel Pass (c13) to Sunshine Meadows (c15).
 Detour around the closure by leaving the GDT at Watridge Lake trail junction (c7) and rejoin the GDT at Sunshine Village (c15).

 - Numa Creek Trail (Rockwall access trail) remains closed due to wash out of the bridge over the Vermilion River.